Install a New Zoomdata Instance

 - The server does not have PostgreSQL already installed

-- The server does not contain any zoomdata property files (in other words, if a previous version of Zoomdata was installed in this server, ensure that all property files have been deleted before running the installer script)
+- The server does not contain any zoomdata folders or property files (in other words, if a previous version of Zoomdata was installed in this server, ensure that all property files have been deleted before running the installer script)

 - The user installing Zoomdata is able to use the 'sudo' command in the server

-- *If you do not have internet connection on the server that Zoomdata is being installed, you will need to either download or otherwise receive the Zoomdata installation package and load into the target server.
+- *If you do not have internet connection on the server that Zoomdata is being installed, you either need to download or otherwise receive the Zoomdata installation package and load into the target server.
 Once this is done, you can manually install Zoomdata.
 Refer to the Alternative Installation Options for instructions to do this.

 If you are installing Zoomdata in a server running either CentOS v6 or Ubuntu v14, then you need to Configure Max Open Processes and Open Files to Support Zoomdata Runtime .
 Be sure to complete this prerequisite setup before installing Zoomdata.
 If your server is running either CentOS v7 or Ubuntu v16, then you may skip this prerequisite step.

 In order to begin the installation process, you first need to receive the installation instructions from Zoomdata Support.
-This email contains the installation script that you will use to run in the server where the Zoomdata environment will reside.
+This email contains the installation script that you use to run in the server where the Zoomdata environment will reside.